 The student will be the beneficiary of a 529 College Savings Program with an initial balance of $100.
 Monies to seed the plan are being provided by the program's primary sponsor, Availa Bank.
 In addition, Hamilton County will be providing monies from the local options sales tax.

-Parents/guardians will need to complete the required enrollment paperwork.
+Parents/guardians will need to complete the required enrollment form.
 There will be many opportunities to learn about the program and to enroll a student in the program.

 In addition, we realize some parents/guardians may not be ready to enroll their student right away so there is a grace period through the end of the student’s second grade year.
 As long as they are enrolled by the last day of their second grade school year, they can enroll and become the beneficiary of a 529 College Savings Plan with an initial balance of $100.